In this post, I will discuss compatibility, performance and security testing as important parameters of UX website testing.

 Internal website files should not be available to external viewers unless you want some of them to be accessible (such as .pdf files for download).
 Also, be careful about any transactions involving file uploads to prevent visitors from uploading executable files.

-SSL enables secure file transfer between a server and a client and is an crucial feature of any up-to-date website.
+SSL enables secure file transfer between a server and a client and is a crucial feature of any up-to-date website.
 Using SSL causes that the links in the browser appear as https://.
 In case SSL is not present, website visitors will get a warning from most browsers.

-This is by no means a full list of measures to protect your website from hack attacks, so check logs of important transactions and error messages to identify any security breach attempts.
+This is by no means a full list of measures to protect your website from hackers’ attacks, so check logs of important transactions and error messages to identify any security breach attempts.
 Abnormal user behavior can sometimes be identified through your web analytics data.

 UX/UI testing is an essential step in website development.
 You should plan for testing early in the process and decide what will be tested in addition to the tools you will use.
 Remember that you cannot test everything, so prioritization should also take place.